googleapis/google-cloud-java/java-compute/README.md

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the Google Compute Engine [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Compute Engine [API enabled][enable-api].
-You will need to [enable billing][enable-billing] to use Google Google Compute Engine.
+You will need to [enable billing][enable-billing] to use Google Compute Engine.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.